-The Pilates Center Intermediate Teacher Training Program is nine months long and requires one trip to Boulder, Colorado to complete their final exams.
+The Pilates Center Intermediate Teacher Training Program is 12 months long and requires one trip to Boulder, Colorado or a Licensed Teacher Trainer’s studio to complete their final exams.
 Students are encouraged to visit The Pilates Center as often as possible.
 Students should plan to send videos periodically to TPC throughout their program.
-Students should expect to dedicate a minimum of 10 – 12 hours per week to their Internship.
+Students should expect to dedicate a minimum of 10 – 12 hours per week to their Mentorship.

 Books/Supplies: $300 *estimate

 Total Program Costs: $4,530 + estimated lessons $1,750 – $2,250

 Completion Requirements: 450 program hours

 Orientation is completed with the students Host Advisor/Licensed Teacher Trainer.
 Prior to orientation, students will review all of the lessons prior to Phase 1.
 During orientation the HA/LTT will go over the program information.
 The new student orientation will be the students start date, and the student will begin the training program viewing the online Formal Lecture Series and mentorship hours in their local studio.